-Need Initiate a GSM data communication from the modem connecting to an ISP.
+This example shows how to initiate a GSM data communication from the modem connecting to an ISP.

-Description

-The attached equipment can initiate an Internet connection, via the modem configured in GSM mode (GPRSMODE parameter), by sending the 'AT#CONNECTIONSTART' command over the serial port.
+Description: The attached equipment can initiate an Internet connection, via the modem configured in GSM mode (GPRSMODE parameter), by sending the 'AT#CONNECTIONSTART' command over the serial port.